College of Arts and Sciences

 Florida Gulf Coast University

-Laura Frost is the Director of the Whitaker Center for STEM (Science, Technology, Engineering, and Mathematics) Education and Professor of Chemistry at Florida Gulf Coast University.
+Laura Frost is Associate Dean in the College of Arts and Sciences and Former Director of the Whitaker Center for STEM (Science, Technology, Engineering, and Mathematics) Education and Professor of Chemistry at Florida Gulf Coast University.
 The Whitaker Center serves as a regional hub for expertise and leadership in STEM education reform across all levels of education including professional development for STEM faculty.
-Dr. Frost is actively engaged in reforming STEM education through inquiry-based teaching and evidence-based practice and has demonstrated increased student learning in her courses using this approach.
+Dr. Frost continues to be actively engaged in reforming STEM education through inquiry-based teaching and evidence-based practice and has demonstrated increased student learning in her courses using this approach.

 Dr. Frost is also author of a series of guided-inquiry activities and a chemistry textbook for the health professions (Pearson Education).
 Her textbook takes a unique, integrated approach to the delivery of chemical topics that has been shown to increase student interest in the course.

 Dr. Frost received a bachelor’s degree in chemistry from Kutztown University and Ph.D. in chemistry from the University of Pennsylvania.
 She has been teaching chemistry in higher education since 1995 and has been recognized with several teaching awards over the years.